microsoft/CryptoNets/README.md

 To install the project follow the following steps
 ### 1. Install SEAL
 This project depends on SEAL version 3.2.
 Download this version of SEAL from [http://sealcrypto.org].
+Note that CryptoNets does not support SEAL 3.3 which uses a different API.
+Instead, you can checkout version 3.2 using the command `git checkout 3.2.2`.
 In order to obtain best performance introduce the following change to the code of SEAL before compiling:

 Open SEAL/native/src/seal/evaluator.cpp and in the are_same_scale function change the the arguments to be: const T &value1, const S &value2.